 What forms of payment are accepted?

 Other systems require a credit or debit card to become a member and check out a bike.
 Using a bank card system makes users accountable for appropriate costs and prevents theft.
 Since this presents a barrier to people who don’t have access to credit, bike share systems in Washington,D.C., and Denver are working on pilot projects to make their services available to those without bank cards.
-The City of Portland plans to work with a private sector vendor to make bike share available to everyone.
+The City of Portland plans to apply the best practices emerging from these cities and apply them to Portland.